awk COMMAND:

-awk command is used to manipulate the text.This command checks each line of a file, looking for patterns that match those given on the command line.
+awk COMMAND:awk command is used to manipulate the text.This command checks each line of a file, looking for patterns that match those given on the command line.

 awk '{pattern + action}' {filenames}